 In this scenario, your cat should have cooler areas to spend time in case they get too warm.
 Often, tile and wooden floors stay cool enough to help your cat cool off on a warm day.
 Cooling mats and raised beds are also good options to keep your kitty cool.
 Turning on the air conditioner or a fan is also recommended to help keep your cat comfortable.

 How Do I Know if My Cat is Too Warm?

 Like people, cats sweat.
 However, they sweat through their paws and not their entire body, so sweating is often not enough to cool cats down.
 If your cat is sweaty, they may leave damp pawprints around the home, so keep an eye out for this if your house seems particularly warm.
 If your cat is panting or showing other extreme signs of heat stress, this should immediately be addressed by a veterinarian.

-Cats do prefer warmer temperatures than people typically do, so it’s important to provide a warm home or warm spaces for your cat to spend time.
+Cats have a flexible ambient temperature range that’s very easy to establish in most homes.
+It’s important to provide a warm home or warm spaces for your cat to spend time.
 They should also have the option to leave warm areas for cooler spots if they get too hot.
 Keeping an eye out for signs of heat stress and heat stroke if the temperatures in your home reach excessive temperatures is important for keeping your cat healthy and safe.
 If you’re unsure if your cat’s body temperature is maintaining an appropriate level, then you should have your cat seen by a veterinarian to ensure everything is okay.